Pupil and School Support

 PSS also offer a variety of courses held in our training centres.
 These cover a variety of topics including Provision Management, EAL, Barrier Games and Person Centred Approaches.
 They range from ½ day sessions to more in depth diploma courses which run over several days.

-As well as these city-wide main SENCo Networks, Pupil and School Support continue to work with local SENCo Leaders to facilitate the running of local SENCo groups.
+Pupil and School Support work with local SEND Leaders to facilitate the running of local SENCo groups.
 These groups allow SENCOs to share good practice and offer school to school support within their local area.
 Many of the groups are lead by a Local SENCO Action Leader who has contacts with other leaders across the city.

 If you would like to make contact with your local group please contact your PSS teacher or email Lesley Brine (lesley.m.brine@birmingham.gov.uk)